 Is a Viewable Location

-Another tip we suggest about your garden is choosing a spot that’s a viewable location.
+Another tip we suggest is choosing a spot that’s a viewable location.
 The more you can see and interact with your garden, the more successful you’re going to be in the long run.

 If you’ll be building raised beds, try not to make them wider than 36 inches.
 That way you can easily reach into the center of the beds without having to stretch, trample or damage crops as they grow in.